 An intact mitochondrial inner membrane, mtIM, is required for vectorial, compartmental coupling.
+'Acoupled' respiration is the consequence of structural disruption with catalytic activity of noncompartmental mitochondrial fragments.
 Inducible uncoupling, e.g., by activation of UCP1, increases LEAK-respiration; experimentally noncoupled respiration provides an estimate of ET-capacity obtained by titration of protonophores stimulating respiration to maximum O2 flux.
 H+ leak-uncoupled, decoupled, and loosely coupled respiration are components of intrinsic uncoupling (Table 2).
 Pathological dysfunction may affect all types of uncoupling, including permeability transition (mtPT), causing intrinsically dyscoupled respiration.
 Similarly, toxicological and environmental stress factors can cause extrinsically dyscoupled respiration.
-'Acoupled' respiration is the consequence of structural disruption with catalytic activity of non-compartmental mitochondrial fragments.
 Reduced fuel substrates, red; oxidized products, ox.

-Uncoupling of mitochondrial respiration is a general term comprising diverse mechanisms (Figure 3):
+Uncoupling of mitochondrial respiration is a general term comprising diverse mechanisms:

-- 1. Proton leak across the mtIM from the positive to the negative compartment (H+ leak-uncoupled) - 2.
-Cycling of other cations, strongly stimulated by mtPT; comparable to the use of protonophores, cation cycling is experimentally induced by valinomycin in the presence of K^+ - 3.
-Decoupling by proton slip in the redox proton pumps when protons are effectively not pumped (CI, CIII and CIV) or are not driving phosphorylation (F-ATPase) - 4.
-Loss of vesicular (compartmental) integrity when electron transfer is acoupled - 5.
-Electron leak in the loosely coupled univalent reduction of O2 to superoxide (O2-; superoxide anion radical)
+- 1. Proton leak across the mtIM from the positive to the negative compartment (H+ leak-uncoupled; Figure 3). - 2.
+Cycling of other cations, strongly stimulated by mtPT; comparable to the use of protonophores, cation cycling is experimentally induced by valinomycin in the presence of K+; - 3.
+Decoupling by proton slip in the redox proton pumps when protons are effectively not pumped (CI, CIII and CIV) or are not driving phosphorylation (F-ATPase);

+- 4. Loss of vesicular (compartmental) integrity when electron transfer is acoupled; - 5.
+Electron leak in the loosely coupled univalent reduction of O2 to superoxide (O2-; superoxide anion radical).